 Being very well rooted in her family, Sidra plans to get married but this would not be a marriage for sake of getting married.

 Sitting in a café of Lahore, we both ate to our fill and I asked her, are not you worried about diet like other girls.
-The spirited journalist who is no other girl says, “I think you should eat and sleep well and take time for yourself and you will stay fit.”Published in The Nation newspaper on 23-Mar-2014
+The spirited journalist who is no other girl says, “I think you should eat and sleep well and take time for yourself and you will stay fit.”This news was published in The Nation newspaper.
+Read complete newspaper of 23-Mar-2014 here.